Refara08/Order-summary-Frontend-mentor/README.md

 ### What I learned

-Applying and Positioning the main Background of the page is quite challanging and tricky. as I thought I should make two layers of background, plain color background at body
+Applying and Positioning the main Background of the page is quite challenging and tricky. as I thought I should make two layers of background, plain color background at body

 ```css
 body {